HCII Teacher Dashboard

 I planned the interview protocol with Kenneth Holstein, but designed almost all of the interview materials myself.
 Our objective was to understand what needs a Real-Time Dashboard is required to fulfill while remaining open to different technologies, our overarching goal to augment and enhance a teacher's ability to circulate effectively and stage learning interventions.

 "Card sorting is a participatory design technique that you can use to explore how participants group items into categories and relate concepts to one another...(Universal Methods of Design)"

 In beginning the interviews with the question: "If you could have any super power to help you teach, what would it be and how would you use it?", I intended to open the minds of the teachers, many who might already have fixed ideas for what a dashboard is.
 Moving the teachers expectations away from me providing all the ideas with a simple open-ended question encouraged participation and ideation.

 "...directed storytelling is a shorthand means of collecting compelling stories from participants when time or other factors prevent direct observation...(Universal Methods of Design)"

 Given contextual inquiry restrictions due to the time of year (summer), I printed or asked the teachers to draw a seating chart of the computer lab or group work area.
 I opened with open-ended questions such as, "what did a successful day look like", then tried to prompt directed storytelling by following up with questions such as, "what did you do specifically that helped make that happen?"

-Many teachers misrepresented their true behavior patterns as my colleague Ken Holstein noted that talking with students about non-academic subjects or even being on one's phone were common teacher habits.
-The need for a researcher to watch how a subject actually behaves is critical to success.
+Many teachers misrepresented their true behavior patterns as my colleague Ken Holstein noted that teachers had the bad habit of talking with students about non-academic subjects or even being on one's phone.
+I concluded that contextual inquiry is absolutely necessary to seeing someone's true behavior.